akazukin5151/koneko-old/README.md

 ## Features

+* Fetch json and compare with cache.
+If no new images, proceed.
+If there are new images, automatically reload.
 * Image view should use lscat.py to render so alternate renderers can be used
 * Image view should preview the next few images in multi-image posts
 * For multi-image posts in image view, enter a number to jump to the post's page